Qhucy/ClickCommands/README.md

   - **/clickcommands clear**: Clears all commands to the click command block you're looking at.
   - **/clickcommands remove [number/command]**: Removes a certain command from the click command block you're looking at.
     - Example: **/clickcommands remove 1**, **/clickcommands remove Hello World!**.
-  - **/clickcommands edit [number] command [command]**: Change a command in the click commands block you're looking at to another one.
+  - **/clickcommands [number] edit command [command]**: Change a command in the click commands block you're looking at to another one.
-    - Example: **/clickcommands edit 1 broadcast Goodbye World!**.
+    - Example: **/clickcommands 1 edit broadcast Goodbye World!**.
-  - **/clickcommands edit [number] trigger [trigger]**: Change a list of triggers in a command in the click commands block you're looking at to another list of triggers.
+  - **/clickcommands [number] edit triggers [triggers]**: Change a list of triggers in a command in the click commands block you're looking at to another list of triggers.
     - Note: You don't need the '-' to signify the triggers, but you can use it.
-    - Example: **/clickcommands edit 1 trigger rightclick jump**.
+    - Example: **/clickcommands 1 edit triggers rightclick jump move**.
-  - **/clickcommands edit [number] cooldown [time:type]**: Change the duration or type of cooldown in a command in the click commands block you're looking at to another cooldown duration or type.
+  - **/clickcommands [number] edit cooldown [time:type]**: Change the duration or type of cooldown in a command in the click commands block you're looking at to another cooldown duration or type.
-    - Example: **/clickcommands edit 1 cooldown player**, **/clickcommands edit 1 cooldown 30seconds**.
+    - Example: **/clickcommands 1 edit cooldown player**, **/clickcommands edit 1 cooldown 30seconds**.
-  - **/clickcommands edit [number] block [block]**: Change the type of block needed to activate this command.
+  - **/clickcommands [number] edit block [block]**: Change the type of block needed to activate this command.
 Put 'none' to have it work on all block types.
-    - Example: **/clickcommands edit 1 block stone**.
+    - Example: **/clickcommands 1 edit block stone**.
-  - **/clickcommands edit [number] weight [number]**: Change the permission weight of this command.
+  - **/clickcommands [number] edit weight [number]**: Change the permission weight of this command.
 Only players with this weight permission can use the command.
 Put **0** to have none.
   - **/clickcommands editor**: Go into ClickCommands Editor mode.
 ClickCommands Blocks display as emerald blocks.
 Left click to select a ClickCommands Block.
 Use the normal commands to modify it or right click in a new location to move its location.
 Use this command again to disable this mode.
   - **/clickcommands select [location]**: Select a ClickCommands block at the target location.
 Use the normal commands to modify it.
 After 5 minutes it will automatically be deselected.
     - Example: **/clickcommands select world -492 64 91**, **/clickcommands select -492 64 91**.